 In addition, entry is also permitted to all travellers arriving from the following countries, regions, administrative areas and other:

-Albania, Australia, Israel, Japan, Lebanon, New Zealand, Macedonia, Rwanda, Serbia, Singapore, South Korea, Thailand, USA, China, Hong Kong, Macao and Taiwan.
+Albania, Armenia, Australia, Azerbaijan, Bosnia and Herzegovina, Brunei, Canada, Japan, Jordan, New Zealand, Moldova, Qatar, Saudi Arabia, Serbia, Singapore, South Korea, Ukraine, China, Hong Kong, Macao and Taiwan.

 Furthermore, entry restrictions and requirements change depending on the country of origin and the epidemiologic situation in each territory.
 You can check the requirements by country of origin in the following link: